SebasAB/AirMouse-Project/README.md

 # AirMouse-Project
-This is part of the **ubiquitous computing** class from the software engineer carrer in UDLA.
+This is part of the **ubiquitous computing** class from the software engineer carreer in UDLA.

 # Main Goal
 The main goal of this project was to develop an app using App Inventor that could manage data from different sensors that are included in your smarthphone.